berekuk/perl-motivation-survey/README.md

 `process.pl` processes the data and prints the aggregated results to the terminal.

 It can fetch the latest version of data with `REFETCH=1` option.
-It'll use `data` file otherwise.
+It'll use the `data` file otherwise.

 Ideas on different metrics to calculate:
 * how the experience and contribution frequency slices affect the reasons?